Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     UTILF2.ima
     XFER.ima

-The Fortran 77 source files are partitioned into 4 sets (1A1, 1A2, 1B1 and 1B2 -- there were originall just two sets 1A and 1B, but they had to be further subdivided as the collection got bigger).
-These sets are transferred (via XFER.ima) to and compiled (on the p-System) on four separate floppy volumes (COMP1A1:, COMP1A2:, COMP1B1:, and COMP1B2 -- the floppies each have enough room to hold the source files and the corresponding object files).
-Then the object code is copied to two volumes (object files from COMP1A1: and COMP1A2: go to TREK2A:, and object files from COMP1B1: and COMP1B2: go to TREK2B:)
+The Fortran 77 source files are partitioned into 4 sets (1A1, 1A2, 1B1 and 1B2 -- there were originally just two sets 1A and 1B, but they had to be further subdivided as the collection got bigger).
+These sets are transferred (via XFER.ima) to and compiled (on the p-System) on four separate floppy volumes (COMP1A1:, COMP1A2:, COMP1B1:, and COMP1B2 -- the floppies each must have enough room to hold the source files **and** their corresponding object files).
+Following compilation, the object code is copied to two volumes (object files from COMP1A1: and COMP1A2: go to TREK2A:, and object files from COMP1B1: and COMP1B2: go to TREK2B:)

 Finally, with all the object code mounted on volumes TREK2A: and TREK2B:, the object libraries are created (one volume at a time) on TREK3A: and TREK3B: .

 All the compilation and library creation is performed by means of **scripts** (which, in the p-System, are simply keystroke files).
-The script files:
+Each of the script files:

 ####
     comp1a1.text